If you're over 40 years old and want to dress better than most 20-somethings, this post is for you!

 Example #2: Ralph Lauren

 Ralph Lauren is one of the most famous fashion designers of all time.
-He's 77 years old at the time of writing, and he happens to be 5'6″.
+He's 79 years old at the time of writing, and he happens to be a shorter guy at just 5'6″.

 Ralph loves classic American prep style, so you'll often see him in dark suits, blue blazers and worn in jeans.